Stress Less for your Heart Health

 Exercise can help you as you aim to develop an optimal sleep routine.
 Adequate sleep is important to help your body manage stress, and while most people need seven to eight hours of sleep every night to give the body important rejuvenation time, you may need more or less.
 Find your optimal amount, get it daily, and you’ll remain resilient during stressful situations.

 You can augment these basic approaches with additional steps.
 Essential oils, acupuncture, massage and relaxation techniques all are effective tools for stress management.
 They can aid in the balance of stress hormones, boost mood, improve sleep, as well as decrease physical symptoms of stress such as headaches, pain and stomach upset.
 They can directly impact our bodies through the nervous system.

 When it comes to essential oils, consider this group and remember, you can add them to a bath or use a diffuser to get them into your daily routine:

 Naturally, in this smart-phone-centric era, there are apps such as Head Space, Calm, Happify, Mindshift, and Breathe 2 Relax that offer convenient tools so you can whip up a daily stress break without much effort.

-Regular mindfulness practices such as yoga, guided imagery or deep breathing are affordable, effective stress management tools that require as little as 10-15 minutes of your day.
+Regular mindfulness practices such as mind-body exercises, guided imagery or deep breathing are affordable, effective stress management tools that require as little as 10-15 minutes of your day.